-- You and we agree that if you or we disagree about using and/or providing the Services (and the Content you see), then only the processes specified in this section about informal talks and, if necessary, either binding arbitration or, in limited circumstances, the provisions in this section on Governing Law (going to court) shall be used.
+You and we agree that if you or we disagree about using and/or providing the Services (and the Content you see), then only the processes specified in this section about informal talks and, if necessary, either binding arbitration or, in limited circumstances, the provisions in this section on Governing Law (going to court) shall be used.
 Please note that you are also giving up your right to participate in what is typically called a “class action lawsuit” below.

-- We start with informal discussions.
-First, you and we to try to resolve disputes through informal discussions, which will be undertaken “with dispatch.”
+We start with informal discussions.
+First, you and we try to resolve disputes through informal discussions, which will be undertaken “with dispatch.”
 Please contact us with the details and we’ll get back to you by the email attached to your account.

-- We then have to go to arbitration (in most situations).
+We then have to go to arbitration (in most situations).
 If that does not work, then both you and we will use arbitration as explained below.

-- We both waive of right to a jury trial.
+We both waive the right to a jury trial.
 By agreeing to this provision (when you consent to this Agreement), you and we each waive the right to a trial by jury or to participate in a class action lawsuit.
 (The waiver does not apply where arbitration does not apply, as we describe below.)

-- This statement above means that you (and we) cannot go to court and we cannot have a jury trial to resolve disputes (in both cases there are limited conditions when the parties can go to court).
+This statement above means that you (and we) cannot go to court and we cannot have a jury trial to resolve disputes (in both cases there are limited conditions when the parties can go to court).

 You knowingly, voluntarily and intentionally waive any right you may have to a trial by jury because of agreeing to this provision.

-- We can go to court (and skip arbitration) when we have a claim against you about intellectual property.
+We can go to court (and skip arbitration) when we have a claim against you about intellectual property.
 If we believe that you have violated or you could violate intellectual property rights, we may seek injunctive or other appropriate relief in any state or federal court in New Jersey (see below).

-- We both waive the right to participate in class action suits.
+We both waive the right to participate in class action suits.
 You and we agree that neither you nor we will participate in a class action or class-wide arbitration for any claims covered by this agreement to arbitrate.
 You are giving up your right to participate as a class representative or class member on any class claim you may have against us including any right to class arbitration or any consolidation of individual arbitrations.

-- You understand that you are giving up that right of participating in a class action suit.
+You understand that you are giving up that right of participating in a class action suit.

 Some basics of your agreement as to arbitration